ML4LitS/OTAR3088/Entity-Extraction-Modular-pipeline/README.md

 python main.py model=hf data=my_flair_data model.model_name_or_path="xlm-roberta-base" lr=2e-3
 ```

-## Experiment Tracking Integration
+## Experiment Tracking with Weight and Bias

-- The pipeline supports various logging and experiment tracking tools, with a current emphasis on Weights & Biases (WandB).
+- The pipeline supports various logging and experiment tracking with Weights & Biases (WandB).
 Thus, the pipeline will automatically log training metrics, model checkpoints, and configuration details to your WandB project.
 Ensure your `WANDB_TOKEN` environment variable is set.
   To do this, you can add the following to a .env file:

 ``` env